openmediavault/openmediavault-docs/administration/general/notifications.rst

 	- Log in from browser (If cookies are allowed, then it just sends once).
 	- Use of sudo by a user not in allowed group.
-	- Sumaary of locked users by pam_tally2 [2]_.
-This happens when a user or admin attemps fails to log in for more than three times.
+	- Summary of locked users by pam_tally2 [2]_.
+This happens when a user or admin attempts fails to log in for more than three times.
 	- MD RAID events: degraded, reshape, etc. [D]
 	- Monit software: php-fpm, nginx, netatalk, rrdcached, collectd and omv-engined.
 [D]
 	- Monit filesystem: usage and mount points.
 [D]